nwdong/spring-example-mvc/README.md

 # Overview

-Demo to show how to use Spring Boot to bootstrap web application, persistence, security.
+Demo to show how to use Spring Boot to bootstrap web application (JSP).

 # Development Environment